 Getting to the Jacob Javits Center

-- The closest subway stop to the Jacob Javits Center is the A/C/E at 34th/8th Avenue.
+- The closest subway stop to the Jacob Javits Center is the 7 train at 34th/11th Avenue.
+The A/C/E at 34th/8th Avenue is also close.

 - The M42 and M34 both make stops at the Jacob Javits Center.
 The M42 runs along 42nd Street and the M34 runs along 34th Street.